Mathieu Frigon, CPA, CMA

 Coordinator, Public Affairs and Operations

-Amélie graduated from TELUQ university with a Bachelor of Administration (2018) and a concentration in Accounting and Human Resources Management.
-Come May, she will hold a master degree in Information Technology.
-An experienced bilingual administrative assistant, Amélie also manages DPAC board relations and provides financial coordination to the organization.
+Amélie graduated from the University of Quebec with a bachelor’s degree in business administration (B.B.A.) in 2018 and a concentration in accounting and human resources management.
+She is currently in the process of finalizing her master’s thesis in Information Technologies.
+An experienced bilingual administrative assistant, Amélie also manages DPAC board relations, communications and provides financial coordination to the organization.

 Sr. Director, Policy and Regulatory Affairs